avfs/avfs/readme.md

 		vfs, _ = memfs.New(memfs.WithMainDirs())
 	}

-	// From this point all references of 'os', 'path/filepath' and 'ioutil'
+	// From this point all references of 'os', 'path/filepath'
 	// should be replaced by 'vfs'
 	rootDir, _ := vfs.MkdirTemp("", avfs.Avfs)
 	defer vfs.RemoveAll(rootDir)